topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/FreeRTOS Sensor User Guide.md

 $ cd ~/vcp/build/tcc70xx/gcc
 $ make
 ```
-This will generate a firmware image and use the FWDN tool to flash the generated image to the VCP-G board.
+This will generate a firmware image and use the FWDN tool to flash the generated image to the VCP-G.
 Once the code is successfully flashed and executed, the IR receiver detects signals from a remote control and turns on an LED for a short duration.
-This confirms that the VCP-G board is correctly reading IR input and controlling the GPIO output in response to received signals.
+This confirms that the VCP-G is correctly reading IR input and controlling the GPIO output in response to received signals.

 **NOTE**: If you need to change the GPIO pins used for the IR sensor or LED, refer to the configuration section inside the source code.
 </br></br></br>

 ## 7.3 Gas Sensor
 ---
-This example demonstrates how the TOPST VCP-G board uses a Gas sensor (MQ 135) to detect various harmful gases in the air.
-It reads the analog value from a sensor connected to the analog pin on the TOPST VCP-G board, converts it to a voltage, and then prints it to the serial monitor with one decimal place.
+This example demonstrates how the VCP-G board uses a Gas sensor (MQ 135) to detect various harmful gases in the air.
+It reads the analog value from a sensor connected to the analog pin on the VCP-G board, converts it to a voltage, and then prints it to the serial monitor with one decimal place.

 **Note:** Gas Sensor (MQ-135) is a product of Winsen®.
 All rights to its design, trademark, and related intellectual property are owned by Winsen.
 </br></br>